CivAIgentics/Jett/KEYWORD_CARDS_IMPLEMENTATION.md

-✅ **Rich Contact Info**: Includes phone, email, and website links ✅ **Mobile Responsive**: Works great on all screen sizes ✅ **Bilingual Support**: Keywords in English and Spanish ✅ **158 Services**: Comprehensive coverage of City of Midland services ✅ **Click-to-Contact**: All links are functional (tel:, mailto:, https:)
+✅ **Rich Contact Info**: Includes phone, email, and website links ✅ **Mobile Responsive**: Works great on all screen sizes ✅ **Bilingual Support**: Keywords in English and Spanish ✅ **158 Services**: Comprehensive coverage of City of Odessa services ✅ **Click-to-Contact**: All links are functional (tel:, mailto:, https:)

 ## Console Logging